cmhughes/latexindent.pl/documentation/sec-appendices.rst

 To *remove* the directory from your ``%path%``, run ``remove-from-path.bat`` as administrator.

+.. label follows

+.. _sec:batches:

-batches of files
+Batches of files
 ----------------

-You can call instruct ``latexindent.pl`` to operate on multiple files.
+You can instruct ``latexindent.pl`` to operate on multiple files.
 For example, the following calls are all valid

 .. code-block:: latex
    :class: .commandshell